 We had to wait a long time for Drew Goddard’s directorial debut, but it was worth it!
 An incredible blend of comedy, satire and cool ideas, all paying tribute to the beloved genre we call horror.
 Every monster and killer you could possibly think of gets a unique makeover, and the moment where the containment units are all unlocked delivers bloodshed and wondrous carnage on an epic scale.
 Pure entertainment from start to finish.

 I had BIG doubts, but Frodo didn’t let me down!
 This remake presents viewers with one of the most complicated serial killers you will ever see, and Elijah Wood delivered an astonishing performance both vocally and visually.

-If you’re a parent looking for something gentle and spooky to guide your little ones towards an appreciation of horror, you won’t find much better than ParaNorman.
+If you’re a parent looking for something gentle and spooky to guide your little ones toward an appreciation of horror, you won’t find much better than ParaNorman.
 The 3D stop-motion animation is a joy to watch, there are multiple horror movie tributes for adults to notice and appreciate, and the message within the story promotes acceptance of differences and kindness.
 Loved it from start to finish.

 Genuinely creepy as fuck, those home movies that Ethan Hawke spends his nights watching are brilliantly unnerving and creative.
 Top quality Hollywood horror that is brave enough to end the story in a VERY dark and messy way.

 We’ve probably all played that game where you discuss random good or bad possibilities, and fantasy challenges that would earn you money.
 Would you cut off a finger for a million dollars?
 Would you kill a stranger for a million dollars if you were guaranteed to never get caught?
 This fascinating movie gives its characters a chance to actually play the game for real!
 All under the watchful eye of horror legend Jeffrey Combs.